Exa-Networks/exabgp/README.md

 ### Test suite

-If you want to check some code changes, the repository comes with a `qa` folder including many way to check code integrity.
+If you want to check any code changes, the repository comes with a `qa` folder, which includes many way to check code integrity.

-ExaBGP comes with a set of functional tests, each test starts an IBGP deamon which checks that the expected UDPATEs for a configuration file are well received.
+ExaBGP comes with a set of functional tests, each test starts an IBGP deamon expecting a number of per recorded UDPATEs for the matching configuration file.

 You can see all the existing tests running `./qa/bin/functional listing`.
-Each test is numbered and can be run independently (note: 03 is not the same as 3).
+Each test is numbered and can be run independently (please note that 03 is not the same as 3).

 ```sh
 # ./qa/bin/functional run     # (run all the test)